recvfrom/clamav-faq/faq/faq-ml.md

 * I sent a message to one of ClamAV's mailing-lists, but the mail was rejected/held for approval.
 Why?

 >Only subscribers are allowed to post to the mailing-list.
 This is done to avoid spammers.
-Please check that your outgoing messages start with a line like the following: <code>Return-Path: me@mydomain.com</code> where <code>me@mydomain.com</code> is the mail account which you used to subscribe to the mailing-list.
-You can subscribe multiple times, with different mail addresses, and  disable mail delivery.
-You will be able to post to the mailing-lists by putting any of those addresses in <code>Return-Path</code>.

 * I read the mailing-list from the Gmane news gateway.
 Can I post to the mailing-list?